Find out about the role and work of the CCPC, the structure of the organisation and the Chairperson and Members.

 Every three years the CCPC produces a Strategy Statement setting out its mission, vision and values and strategic priorities for the period.

 As a public sector organisation, we are committed to providing a quality service to citizens.
 This Service Charter sets out the standards of service which you can expect to receive from us.

 Find out about current vacancies and careers in the CCPC and how to apply.

-The FOI Acts apply to the CCPC.
+The FOI Act applies to the CCPC.
 Find out how to make an FOI request, and read about our FOI Publication Scheme.

 Read the CCPC’s financial statements, payments procedures, payments, contracts and find out more about the levy on financial services firms, which part funds the work of the CCPC.